 - Supply.
 No offers are made for tier 1 synchronized reserve.
 The market solution estimates tier 1 synchronized reserve as available 10-minute ramp from the energy dispatch.
-In the first three months of 2017, there was an average hourly supply of 1,252.2 MW of tier 1 for the RTO Synchronized Reserve Zone, and an average hourly supply of 1,059.4 MW of tier 1 in the Mid-Atlantic Dominion Subzone. - Demand.
+In the first six months of 2017, there was an average hourly supply of 1,263.1 MW of tier 1 for the RTO Synchronized Reserve Zone, and an average hourly supply of 1,123.6 MW of tier 1 in the Mid-Atlantic Dominion Subzone. - Demand.
 The default hourly required synchronized reserve requirement is 1,450 MW in the RTO Reserve Zone and 1,450 MW for the Mid-Atlantic Dominion Reserve Subzone.
 The requirement can be met with tier 1 or tier 2 synchronized reserves. - Tier 1 Synchronized Reserve Event Response.
 Tier 1 synchronized reserve is paid when a synchronized reserve event occurs and it responds.
-When a synchronized reserve event is called, all tier 1 response is paid the average of five minute LMPs during the event, rather than hourly integrated LMP, plus \$50/MW.
+When a synchronized reserve event is called, all tier 1 response is paid the average of five minute LMPs during the event, rather than hourly integrated LMP, plus \$50 per MW.
 This is the Synchronized Energy Premium Price.
-The synchronized reserve event response credits for tier 1 response are independent of the tier 2 synchronized reserve market clearing price and independent of the nonsynchronized reserve market clearing price. - Of the Degree of Generator Performance (DGP) adjusted tier 1 synchronized reserve MW estimated at market clearing, 59.3 percent actually responded during the one synchronized reserve event with duration of 10 minutes or longer in the first three months of 2017.
+The synchronized reserve event response credits for tier 1 response are independent of the tier 2 synchronized reserve market clearing price and independent of the nonsynchronized reserve market clearing price.

+Of the Degree of Generator Performance (DGP) adjusted tier 1 synchronized reserve MW estimated at market clearing, 68.8 percent actually responded during the four synchronized reserve events with duration of 10 minutes or longer in the first six months of 2017.